icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT_302_Week_1_and_2/lab3.md

 Submit your results from all exercises, including:
 - Detected subdomains from `sublist3r`.
 - Discovered directories from `dirb`.
-- Information gathered using `theHarvester`.
+- Information gathered using `KnockPy`.

 ---